openhab/openhab-addons/addons/binding/org.openhab.binding.exec/README.md

 Following is an example how to set up an exec Thing, debug it with a rule and set the returned string to an Number Item.

+**For this to work also the openhab-transformation-regex has to be installed**

 **demo.things**
 ```
 Thing exec:command:yourcommand [ command="<YOUR COMMAND> %2$s"